University College London: 1900 to 1976 – University of London, University College

 UCL sustained considerable bomb damage during the Second World War, including the complete destruction of the Great Hall, the Carey Foster Physics Laboratory and the Ramsay Laboratory.
 Fires gutted the library and destroyed much of the main building, including the dome; it was not until 1954 that the main building was fully restored.
 The departments were dispersed across the country to Aberystwyth, Bangor, Gwynedd, Cambridge, Oxford, Rothamsted near Harpenden, Hertfordshire and Sheffield, with the administration at Stanstead Bury near Ware, Hertfordshire.
 The first UCL student newspaper, Pi, was founded in 1946.
 The Institute of Jewish Studies relocated from Manchester to UCL in 1959.
 The Mullard Space Science Laboratory was established in 1967.

-In 1973, Peter Kirstein's research group at UCL became one of two international nodes on the ARPANET.
-UCL's interconnection between the ARPANET and early British academic networks was the first international heterogenous resource sharing network.
-UCL adopted TCP/IP in 1982, a year ahead of ARPANET, and played a significant role in the very earliest experimental Internet work.
+In 1973, Peter Kirstein's research group at UCL became one of only two international nodes on the ARPANET, later becoming part of SATNET.
+UCL's implementation of internetworking between the ARPANET and early British academic networks was the first international heterogeneous resource sharing network.
+UCL played a significant role in the very earliest experimental Internet work and adopted TCP/IP in 1982, ahead of the ARPANET.

 The college's senior common room, the Housman Room, remained men-only until 1969.
 After two unsuccessful attempts, a motion was passed that ended segregation by sex at UCL.
 This was achieved by Brian Woledge (Fielden Professor of French at UCL from 1939 to 1971) and David Colquhoun, at that time a young lecturer in pharmacology.